 Would you like to nominate your child for the Academically and or Intellectually Gifted program?
 AIG Testing Nominations for 4th and 5th grade students are accepted at all times!

-Nominations must be received by January 16, 2019, in order for students to be assessed during the second semester testing session.
+Nominations must be received by September 27, 2019, in order for students to be assessed during the first semester testing session.
 This process applies to the following:

 Students who are currently identified as AIG in both reading and math do not need further testing.